freemercury/Widefield_wavefront_sensor/README.md

 ## Data

 Download demo data and pre-trained model weights [here](https://zenodo.org/records/10476938/files/WWS_data_log.rar?download=1).
-After unzipping the files, simply copy the `data` and `log` folders directly into the project's root directory.
+After unzipping the files, simply copy the `data` and `log` folders directly into the project's root directory

 Download more raw data from the following links: